grpc/grpc-go/README.md

 Navigating Around the Source
 ----------------------------

-Heres a quick readers guide to the code to help folks get started.
+Here's a quick readers' guide to the code to help folks get started.
 At a high level there are three distinct layers to the library: __Stub__, __Channel__ & __Transport__.